mtcaptcha-public/jsfallback-recapthca-to-mtcaptcha/README.md

 # reCapthca to MTCaptcha Javascript Fallback
-Sample javascript code to fallback to MTCaptcha if reCaptcha fails to load for any reason (say sometimes in China).
+Sample javascript code to fallback on to MTCaptcha if reCaptcha fail to load in China or for other reasons

 License: Apache 2.0